lukamiletic95/papers/About Tendermint.md

 Tendermint consensus algorithm shows that unanimity can be achieved in an unreliable distributed system, under adversarial conditions.

-The Tendermint network model is more complex than the one assumed in this paper (`System model - basics`).
-Apart from *FN* and *V*, it also contains *Sentry* nodes [^1],
+The Tendermint network model is more complex than the one assumed in this paper (`System model - basics`) [^1].
+Apart from *FN* and *V*, it also contains:
+* *Sentry* nodes, that are a special type of wrapper nodes to other validator nodes.

 [^1]: Detailed explanation on Tendermint node types can be found at: <https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/node.md>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MTE4ODk5NywyOTU2MDI2NDgsMjE0Nz
-I1ODAxMSwtMTkyMTk0MzcxOCwtMTg5NTc3MzI5NSwtMTExODMy
-NTY4OSwxMDY0NDIyNTgxLC02NjM1NjIwMDUsNjQ3MDYxMDMzXX
-0=
+eyJoaXN0b3J5IjpbLTExOTE0OTkzMjksMjk1NjAyNjQ4LDIxND
+cyNTgwMTEsLTE5MjE5NDM3MTgsLTE4OTU3NzMyOTUsLTExMTgz
+MjU2ODksMTA2NDQyMjU4MSwtNjYzNTYyMDA1LDY0NzA2MTAzM1
+19
 -->